-- Liquid phase chromatography, high performance and ultra performance inverse phase chromatography (HPLC, U-HPLC with many detection systems: UV-visible, IR: refractive index, ELSD: light scattering evaporative detector), CAD Charged aerosol detector, mass spectrometry MS and MS-MS,
+- Liquid phase chromatography, high performance and ultra performance inverse phase chromatography (HPLC, U-HPLC) with many detection systems: UV-visible, refractive index, ELSD (light scattering evaporative detector), CAD Charged aerosol detector, mass spectrometry MS and MS-MS,

 - Liquid phase ion chromatography,

-- Gas chromatography (GC with a flame ionization detection system: FID or by mass spectrometry: MS),
+- Gas chromatography (detection by flame ionization or by mass spectrometry),

 These analytical skills are complemented by other techniques such as: